Dann-Cooney/CDDLabs/README.md

 # Distributed and Concurrent Device Development

-These lab exercises are apart of the 4th YearConcurrent and Distributed Application Development module for the Bsc Software Development course, IT Carlow.
+These lab exercises are apart of the 4th Year Concurrent and Distributed Application Development module for the Bsc Software Development course, IT Carlow.

 ### Contents